crossplane/crossplane/docs/composition.md

 # Publishing Infrastructure

-Crossplane allows infrastructure operators to define new kinds of infrastructure resources and publish them for the application operators they support to use, all without writing any code.
+Crossplane allows infrastructure operators to define and compose new kinds of infrastructure resources then publish them for the application operators they support to use, all without writing any code.

-Infrastructure providers enable Crossplane to manage a wide array of infrastructure resources like Azure SQL servers and AWS ElastiCache clusters.
+Infrastructure providers extend Crossplane, enabling it to manage a wide array of infrastructure resources like Azure SQL servers and AWS ElastiCache clusters.
-Infrastructure composition allows infrastructure operators to define, share, and reuse new kinds of infrastructure resources that are _composed_ of other infrastructure resources.
+Infrastructure composition allows infrastructure operators to define, share, and reuse new kinds of infrastructure resources that are _composed_ of these infrastructure resources.
 Infrastructure operators may configure one or more compositions of any defined resource, and may publish any defined resource to their application operators, who may then declare that their application